nus-cs2030s/2324-s2/docs/33-infinitelist.md

 Just as we saw in the previous unit, we can delay a computation by using the `Producer` functional interface (or anything equivalent).
 Instead of doing `compute()` which is immediately evaluated when executed, we replace it with a `Producer` `() -> compute()`, which "stores" the computation in an instance of `Producer`, and we only call it when we invoke the `produce()` method.

-Instead of storing the head and tail of the list, we can think of an infinite list as consisting of two functions, the first is a function that generates head, and the second is a function that generates the tail.
+Instead of storing the head and tail of the list, we can think of an infinite list as consisting of two functions, the first is a function that generates the head, and the second is a function that generates the tail.
 Our `InfiniteList` looks like this:

 ```Java
 class InfiniteList<T> {